 - 1. Go to the Network page. - 2.
 Choose Virtual Machines from the views selector. - 3.
 Select the container that you want from the left-side pane.
 All entities from the selected container are displayed in the right-side pane table. - 4.
 Select the check boxes of virtual machines for which you want to change the installation settings. - 5.
-Click the Click the States button at the upper side of the table and choose Reconfigure client. - 6.
+Click the and choose Reconfigure client. - 6.
 Under the General section, configure the time when the task will run: - Now, to launch the task immediately. - Scheduled, to set up the task recurrence interval.
 In this case, select the time interval that you want (hourly, daily or weekly) and configure it according to your needs.